oduameh/Hyper-docs/DIDs.md

   }'
 ```

-The response should look like
+The response resembles the following output:

 ```json
 {